FREQUENTLY ASKED QUESTIONS

 Unlike other styles that inject the ink onto skin at once, Black & Grey realism is achieved through a process of layering shades.
 By using numbing cream, and applying it for over an hour before the tattoo, the skin can become water logged (skin maceration) where it becomes soft, white-ish and soggy in appearance.
 Making it hard to tell which tones have been saturated and how many more passes your skin can take.

-Additionally, numbing creams have been shown to deter ink absorption, fade your tattoos, cause itching long after your tattoos heal, and even a sort of chemical burns in some cases.
+Additionally, numbing creams have been shown to deter ink absorption, fade your tattoos, cause itching long after your tattoos heal, and even chemical burns in some cases.

 Even if you have used said brand of numbing cream before, allergies could emerge at any point in your life.
-Adding numbing cream to the mix specially with there being so many different brands and ingredients, would defeat the purpose of having tried and quality tested, high end tattoo supplies.
+Adding numbing cream to the mix specially with there being so many different brands and ingredients, would defeat the purpose of having tried, tested, and high quality tattoo supplies.

 You should also keep into account the length of our session.
 Unlike the gradual stamina and endurance naturally built throughout the tattoo, many have said it feels worse when the numbing cream runs out and there is still much of the tattoo left to be done.

-In conclusion, for the sake of your health, expensive tattoo, and Leo’s reputation, any client that shows up to their session with numbing cream on, will not be tattooed.
+In conclusion, for the sake of your health and expensive tattoo, any client that shows up to their session with numbing cream on, will not be tattooed.

 Throughout my career I’ve been fortunate to work along side many talented artists, and visit many wonderful places.
-I’ve worked in Toronto, Hawaii, New York, LA, Phoenix, Texas, Las Vegas, Colorado, Salt Lake City, amongst a few others.
+I’ve worked in Toronto, Hawaii, New York, Phoenix, Texas, Las Vegas, Salt Lake City, amongst a few others.
 If you’re reading this, then there’s a chance I’m visiting your city in the near future.
-If so, I would appreciate some must go to spots, specially food ones!
+If so, I would love the opportunity to collaborate on a new and exciting project with you.
+Recommendations for must go to spots in your city, specially food ones, are greatly appreciated.

 I often get asked why I do not showcase my face or persona since it’s so common for tattoo artists to do so nowadays, but I genuinely believe that it should be solely about the Art in my case.
 I like to separate the person from the work.
 I also value my privacy in this technological world where everything is out there, but I do enjoy connecting with my clients in person and exchanging stories.
 So feel free to ask anything during our session.
 I love it when clients become friends, and faces I am happy to see again and again.